lucianoferrari/example-android-app/README.md

 # example-android-app
-This is an example of android app to be used for educational purposes.
-It's part of my car hacking course at lufsec.com where I use MobSF to run a static analysis against this basic android app.
+This is an example of an Android app that can be used for educational purposes.
+It's part of my car hacking course at lufsec.com, Unit 4 Mobile and Firmware Exploitation, Lesson 2 MOBILE SECURITY FRAMEWORK (MobSF) FOR AUTOMOTIVE APPS - where I use MobSF to run a static analysis against this basic android app.